bycop/Discord-Fivem-Serverstats/readme.md

 {
     "prefix" : "!", //Your bot prefix
-    "discord" : "Discord ID", //Discord server ID where the bot is "ipabs" : "Server IP", //The server ip
+    "discord" : "Discord ID", //Discord server ID where the bot is "channel" : "Voice Channel ID" //The channel were the playercount can be write "ipabs" : "Server IP", //The server ip
     "port" : "Server port (like 30120)", //The server port "activity" : "GameActivity", //The message display on "Playing as"